waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 ```

 :::tip Congratulations!
-You have successfully added decentralized communication features to your application using `js-waku`.
+You have successfully added decentralized communication features to your project using `js-waku`.
+Wrap these functions in JavaScript, ReactJS, or any other framework to run your application smoothly.
 :::